markcronje/tictactoe/readme.md

-This is going to be the best Tic Tac Toe Game Ever
+This is going to be the best Tic Tac Toe Game Ever s